Binhft257/Intro-to-AI/README.md

 Create a Spotify Developer account and set up an app at Spotify Developer Dashboard.
 Obtain your client_id and client_secret.
-Update crawlData.py with your credentials:client_id = 'your_client_id'
+Update crawlData.py with your credentials:client_id = 'your_client_id',
 client_secret = 'your_client_secret'